MhtChawla/swiper-cum-carousel/README.md

 # Use

-import { SwiperCumCarousel } from 'SwiperCumCarousel'
+import { SwiperCumCarousel } from 'swiper-cum-carousel'
 ..
 <SwiperCumCarousel>
 ..two or more children